wyozi/steamws/README.md

 # steamws

-Set of binaries for working with Steam Workshop.
+Set of binaries for working with Steam Workshop and some game formats.
 Utilizes Steamworks, so Steam must be running for this to work.

 Included are

 - `workshop` for downloading and inspecting workshop items
 - `gma` for working with Garry's Mod Addon files
+- `mdl` for working with Source Engine model (.mdl) files
+- `vtf` for working with Valve Texture Format (.vtf) files

 ```bash
 # print metadata about workshop